›› Top three ways power quality affects your business

-The nonlinear current and impedance of circuit conductors and the power source creates a visible voltage drop, the greater the loading demands of a system the greater the voltage drop.
-A little distortion isn’t going to grind your business to a halt, but where the distortion is in high enough levels there is the risk of decreased efficiency of the power system.
+The nonlinear current and impedance of circuit conductors and the power source create a visible voltage drop, the greater the loading demands of a system the greater the voltage drop.
+A little distortion isn’t going to grind your business to a halt, but where the distortion is at high enough levels there is the risk of decreased efficiency of the power system.

 In addition, localised power distortion such as voltage ripples can be reintroduced into the mains supply.
 This is can be especially problematic in industrial settings where SCADA and DCS systems are in use over wide geographic areas.

 By working with an expert such as REO UK to put power quality measures in place you can mitigate the effects of these core threats.
-Although, to reach for a more beautiful solution, you should also take a leaf out of Google’s book and back everything up somewhere safe.
-After all, you may be able to petrify lightening by adding a little sand, but you can’t stop it from wreaking havoc on the power grid!← Back to News
+Although to reach for a more beautiful solution, you should also take a leaf out of Google’s book and back everything up somewhere safe.
+After all, you may be able to petrify lightning by adding a little sand, but you can’t stop it from wreaking havoc on the power grid!